Quasiparticle interference as a direct experimental probe of bulk odd-frequency superconducting pairing

 {\it{Odd-frequency pair correlations.}}-- Different correlations of the Hamiltonian in Eq.~\eqref{eq:Hamilmat} can be obtained by calculating the corresponding Green's function $G$, given by $G^{-1}(i\omega)=i\omega-\hat{H}$, where $\omega$ are fermionic Matsubara frequencies.
 Using the Hamiltonian in Eq.~\eqref{eq:Hamilmat}, we thus obtain the Green's function by inverting the $2\times2$ matrix $G^{-1}(i\omega)$.
 In particular, the superconducting pair correlations is given by the anomalous, off-diagonal, part of the Green's function,

 where we analytically extract

-Here we have divided the superconducting pair correlations into even-frequency, $F^{e}_{k}(i\omega)$, and odd-frequency, $F^{o}_{k}(i\omega)$, contributions, as clearly set by the frequency dependence in the nominators since the common denominator $D$ is an even function of frequency.
-Moreover, we see directly that odd-frequency pairs exist as soon as $B$ is finite and generating an energy difference in the dispersion for up- and down-spin electrons.
+Here we have divided the superconducting pair correlations into even-frequency, $F^{e}_{k}(i\omega)$, and odd-frequency, $F^{o}_{k}(i\omega)$, contributions, as clearly set by the frequency dependence in the numerators since the common denominator $D$ is an even function of frequency.
+Moreover, we see directly that odd-frequency pairs exist as soon as $B$ is finite, as expected with a triplet spin symmetry \cite{Eschrig07,Eschrig15,Spintronicsbook}.

-{\it{QPI theory.}}-- Impurities in a superconductor are ever-present and create charge density inhomogeneities, which always cause quasiparticle scattering.
-These scattering events result in an interference pattern, which can be probed experimentally by Fourier transform STM/STS, in a technique commonly called QPI \cite{Hoffman02a,Wang03,McElroy03}.
-Specifically, the QPI probes the change in the LDOS due to impurities.
-The LDOS in the presence of impurities can be decomposed as $\rho(r,\omega)=\rho_0(\omega)+\delta\rho(r,\omega)$, where $\rho_0$ is the DOS of a homogeneous superconductor and $\delta\rho$ is the change due to impurities.
-The corresponding Fourier transformed quantity $\delta\rho(q,\omega)$ can be written in terms of the Green's function as \cite{Hirschfeld15,Altenfeld18,Liu19,Cheung20,Boker20,Sharma21},
+{\it{QPI theory.}}-- QPI probes the change in the LDOS due to omnipresent weak non-magnetic impurities.
+The LDOS in the presence of such impurities can be decomposed as $\rho(r,\omega)=\rho_0(\omega)+\delta\rho(r,\omega)$, where $\rho_0$ is the DOS of a homogeneous superconductor and $\delta\rho$ is the change due to impurities.
+The corresponding Fourier transformed quantity $\delta\rho(q,\omega)$ is written in terms of the Green's function as \cite{Hirschfeld15,Altenfeld18,Liu19,Cheung20,Boker20,Sharma21},

-where $T$ is the T-matrix \cite{MahanBook} corresponding to the impurity and $G(k,\omega)$ is obtained by analytically continuing $i\omega\rightarrow\omega+i\eta$ in the unperturbed $G(k,i\omega)$.
+where $G(k,\omega)$ is obtained by analytically continuing $i\omega\rightarrow\omega+i\eta$ in the unperturbed $G(k,i\omega)$ and $T$ is the T-matrix \cite{MahanBook} corresponding to the impurity.
+Assuming weak non-magnetic impurities, $T=V_{\text {imp}}\tau_3$ \cite{Hirschfeld15}, where $\tau_3$ is the third Pauli matrix in the Nambu basis and we set $V_{\text {imp}}=1$ to mimic weak impurities.
+This impurity treatment is sufficient as the superconducting properties or the ground state are not changed in an $s$-wave superconductor for weak non-magnetic impurities due to the Anderson's theorem \cite{Anderson59}.
+Moreover, weak non-magnetic impurities do not create additional local odd-frequency correlations \cite{Triola19}, thus helping in unambiguous detection of bulk odd-frequency correlations.
+Strong or magnetic impurities may create additional bound states.
+However, experimentally such bound states are often easily isolated and subtracted from the signal obtained for QPI \cite{Du18}.
 The quantity $\delta\rho(q,\omega)$ is also experimentally accessible by Fourier transforming the LDOS obtained using STM/STS at different bias voltages $V=\omega/e$, where $e$ is the electron charge \cite{Hirschfeld15}.

-In this work, we consider the simplest case of weak non-magnetic impurities in order to provide a clear understanding.
-For such impurities, the T-matrix is given by $T=V_{\text {imp}}\tau_3$ \cite{Hirschfeld15}, where $V_{\text {imp}}$ is the strength of the impurity potential and $\tau_3$ is the third Pauli matrix in the Nambu basis.
-We set $V_{\text {imp}}=1$ to mimic weak impurities.
-Using this form of the T-matrix, Eq.~\eqref{eq:rhoqdef} can be written as,